andmarti1424/sc-im/Readme.md

 ### Donations

 Please.
 I mean, Please.. make a DONATION with PayPal, so we can keep working on SCIM !!!
+If you wish to make a donation please send an email to scim.spreadsheet@gmail.com for instructions.
+Currently, we already received the ammount of: 0 USD.
 A lot of features are in the roadmap, such as multiple worksheets, and even a GTK gui!
 Thanks.